orbs-network/orbs-spec/behaviors/services/gossip.md

 * The target service is responsible to identify the topic and message type and process the message accordingly.

 &nbsp;
-## `BroadcastMessage` (method)
+## `SendMessage` (method)
-> Broadcasts a message to all the services that are subscribed to the message topic.
+> Sends a message to a group a nodes, the message is forwarded to the services subscribed to the topic.
+Used fro Boradcast, Multicast and Unicast communication.
+* The gossip message holds the list of destination nodes.
+  * On broadcast indicatation, forward the message to all the nodes of the virtual chain.
+* The list of nodes to forward the message to is indicated as part of the gossip message.
-* Sends a message to each of the nodes' gossip. (pruning will be added at a later stage)
+* Sends a message to each of the nodes' gossip.

 &nbsp;
-## `UnicastMessage` (method)
-> Sends a message to a single node and service.
-* Send message to the specific recipient node.

-&nbsp;
 ## `TopicSubscribe` (method)
 > Used by services to subscribe to a specific topic.
-Returns a token that can be used in order to unsubscribe.
+Returns a token that identifies the subscription and can be used in order to identify the message's subscription within the receving service.

 &nbsp;
 ## `TopicUnsubscribe` (method)